Portfolio-Allan-Rolle/100AngularChallenges/README.md

 9. Build a pipe that truncates text that is longer than 100 characters by default and appends '...'
 10. Build a circular loader component that can be turn off and on and has an overlay with a blur effect.
 11. Build a card that takes in a credit card number as a string and return it dashed.
+12. Build a credit card input component that crosses out everything but last 4 digits and displays an icon.